Powerlearnproject/se-assignment-5-Anne-Aswan/README.md

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.

-   The command palette can ve accessed on the VS code by pressing ctrl+Shift+P. From here, you can access all functionalities within the VS code including keyboard shortcuts and most common operations.The Command Palette provides access to many commands.
+   The command palette can ve accessed on the VS code by pressing ctrl+Shift+P. From here, you can access all functionalities within the VS code including keyboard shortcuts and most common operations.
+   The Command Palette provides access to many commands.
 You can run editor commands, open files, search for symbols, and see a quick outline of a file, all using the same interactive window.

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.